 |Good bass response.
 Magnetic pickups generally sound warmer than Piezo pickups.||Unlike other acoustic guitar pickups, they are visually prominent due to spanning the soundhole of the guitar.|

-Piezo pickups (pronounced “pee-ay-zo”) while also a transducer, work differently to magnetic pickups.
-Piezos utilise a compressed quartz crystal material (other materials such as zinc oxide and aluminium nitride can also be piezoelectric) that detects changes in pressure as a result of vibrations (the term Piezo is taken from the Greek word ‘piezein‘ meaning to apply pressure e.g. to compress) as opposed to detecting a disturbance to a magnetic field.
+Piezo pickups (pronounced “pee-ay-zo”) while also a transducer, work differently from magnetic pickups.
+Piezos utilize a compressed quartz crystal material (other materials such as zinc oxide and aluminum nitride can also be piezoelectric) that detects changes in pressure as a result of vibrations (the term Piezo is taken from the Greek word ‘piezein‘ meaning to apply pressure e.g. to compress) as opposed to detecting a disturbance to a magnetic field.